guillermoasaro/social_media_app/README.md

 ## TODO
 * Login
-  * get user and set id in prefs
+  * get user and set id in prefs.
-  * get profile set user data in prefs
+  * get profile set user data in prefs.
-  * read token from login and set in prefs
+  * read token from login and set in prefs.
-  * get token from prefs and send in requests headers
+  * get token from prefs and send in requests headers.
-* Posts
+* Welcome Page
-  * show feed
+  * add carousel and control the index.
-* Welcome page
+  * add arrows buttons.
-  * add carousel and control the index
+* Feeds Page
-  * add arrows buttons
+  * show feeds.

 ## DOCS